dwuab/WEScall/README.md

 The default settings are tested on a Torque (An implementation of PBS) cluster.
 We provide two example files, `${PL_DIR}/cfg/run.template.PBSPro.sh` and `${PL_DIR}/cfg/run.template.SGE.sh` to help you set up `${PL_DIR}/cfg/run.template.sh`.
 Comments in `${PL_DIR}/cfg/varCall.cfg.yaml` should be helpful too.
+Link to 1000G phase 3 data: [ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/)

+### 4.2 Downloading resource files

+**Please run** `${PL_DIR}/scripts/download_resources.sh` to download resource files needed and uncompress at the correct directories. **This could take a while.** Alternatively, if you already have the resource files downloaded, you can run `${PL_DIR}/scripts/check_resources.sh` to check what resources files you lack and ways to download it.
+If the script determines a particular resource file is absent, please copy the mentioned resource file to the expected place or make a soft link to it.

+Link to GotCloud resource bundle: ftp://anonymous@share.sph.umich.edu/gotcloud/ref/hs37d5-db142-v1.tgz Link to genetic map: http://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/plink.GRCh37.map.zip

+### 4.3 Configure the pipeline for your cluster

+Review and modify, if necessary, the contents of `${PL_DIR}/cfg/run.template.sh` and `${PL_DIR}/cfg/varCall.cfg.yaml`, according to the cluster engine type, queue name, wall time limits on your cluster.
+The default settings are tested on a Torque (An implementation of PBS) cluster.
+We provide two example files, `${PL_DIR}/cfg/run.template.PBSPro.sh` and `${PL_DIR}/cfg/run.template.SGE.sh` to help you set up `${PL_DIR}/cfg/run.template.sh`.
+Comments in `${PL_DIR}/cfg/varCall.cfg.yaml` should be helpful too.

 ## 5. Running the pipeline

 ### 5.1.
 Variant calling
 Before running WEScall, you should first prepare a file, `samples.index`, containing a list of samples to call.
-The file have the same format required by [TopMed](https://github.com/statgen/topmed_freeze3_calling) pipeline.
-Each line of `samples.index` is of the following format:
+Each line of `samples.index` contains 3 **tab-delimited** columns:

 ```
   [sampleID] [Absolute Path to BAM/CRAM file] [Contamination rate -- set to zero if unknown].
 ```
-**THERE CANNOT BE EMPTY LINES IN `samples.index` FILE!**
-**The path to BAM/CRAM file should be absolute.**
-The index file has to be **tab-delimited**.
-BAM/CRAM files listed are assumed to be aligned to `hs37d5.fa`, indexed by `samtools` and **contain no hard clipped reads**, i.e., reads whose CIGAR string contains "H".
+**THERE CANNOT BE EMPTY LINES IN `samples.index` FILE!** (This requirement might be relaxed later.) **The path to BAM/CRAM file should be absolute.** BAM/CRAM files listed are assumed to be aligned to `hs37d5.fa`, indexed by `samtools` and **all hard clipped reads has been set with flag 0x100**.
+If you are unsure about it, you could use option `-H` to check if this requirement is met.
+The checking process could take a long time.

 You should also prepare a configure file specifying the chromosomes to call, the paths to the resources required by the pipeline and the type of sequencing data (WES or WGS).
 One example `user.cfg.yaml` in `${PL_DIR}/example/test_WES` is as following: